OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 e.g., *author, author_email, maintainer, maintainer_email, url, license,
-description, long_description, keywords, platforms, fullname, contact, contact_email, classifiers,* and *download_url.* If you supply any of these, their values will be stored as metadata in the egg.
+description, long_description, keywords, platforms, fullname, contact, contact_email, classifiers,* and *download_url.* If you supply any of these, their values will be stored as metadata in the distribution.
 To keep things simple, we won't describe all of the options in detail, but if you're interested, you can go to  `<http://docs.python.org/distutils/apiref.html#module-distutils.core>`_ and `<http://peak.telecommunity.com/DevCenter/setuptools#new-and-changed-setup-keywords>`_.